Posted By Claire on September 11, 2009

 Let’s get back on track today with our series on Anne Boleyn and the relationship that she had with other main Tudor personalities.
 I’ve already looked at Anne and Catherine of Aragon (see Part 1 and Part 2), and now I’m going to look at Anne’s relationship with Henry’s daughter by Catherine, the Lady Mary (Princess Mary as she had once been), the future Mary I or “Bloody Mary” as she is commonly known.

 Now, whatever your thoughts on “The Tudors”, you have to admit that this TV production has done a very good job at portraying Mary in a more sympathetic light.
 If you ask the general public about Mary – go on, get on the streets and ask – those people who have actually heard of her just know her as the English queen who executed loads of Protestants, as “Bloody Mary”, a bitter and twisted woman.
-But, the Mary of “The Tudors” is so different to that stereotypical view of her and we gain a new understanding of her personality.
+But, the Mary of “The Tudors” is so different from that stereotypical view of her and we gain a new understanding of her personality.

 I know “The Tudors” is not real and there are many many inaccuracies but I think it helps us to understand what turned Mary from a young girl with hopes and dreams of romance to the harsh, bitter zealot that she became.